Andrepereira2001/feup-lbaw-2021/pa.md

 ### 5. Check Accessibility and Usability

-> Provide the results of accessibility and usability tests (as PDF files included in the submitted ZIP file on Moodle), using respectively the following checklists:
+> Provide the results of accessibility and usability tests using the following checklists.
+Include the results as PDF files in the group's repository.
+Add individual links to those files here.
+>
 > https://ux.sapo.pt/checklists/acessibilidade/
 > https://ux.sapo.pt/checklists/usabilidade/

 ### 6. HTML & CSS Validation

-> Provide the results (as PDF files included in the submitted ZIP file on Moodle) of the validation of the HTML and CSS code using the following tools:
+> Provide the results of the validation of the HTML and CSS code using the following tools.
+Include the results as PDF files in the group's repository.
+Add individual links to those files here.
+>
 > HTML: https://validator.w3.org/nu/
 > CSS: https://jigsaw.w3.org/css-validator/